chris-misa/mace/mod/README.md

 Flow filteration and correlation.
 A given installed flow filter might allow some events to be discarded before correlation checks.

-Correlation should be automatic to the system using `skb_addr` or other skb attributes readable at all layers.
+Correlation should be automatic to the system using 'skb_addr' or other skb attributes readable at all layers.

 The question is how to compile filtering and correlation check so as to attain the highest level of efficiency. . .